2024 NBA Finals: Game 5

-In the losing effort, Luka Dončić recorded 28 points, 12 rebounds, five assists and three steals.
-Dončić went 2 of 9 in three-pointers during the game, missing all of his first six.
-He was further noted for his poor defensive performance and his seven turnovers.
-Similar to Games 1 and 2, Kyrie Irving struggled with a 5-for-16 shooting night, finishing the game with 15 points.
-With their two stars coming up short early on, the Mavericks had no response, going 11 of 37 (29.7%) from three-point range altogether.
-The Celtics notably had a significant edge on the glass with a 51–35 rebounding advantage, and went 17 of 20 (85%) from the free throw line compared to the Mavericks' 7 of 13 (53.8%).
+Luka Dončić led the Mavericks with 28 points, 12 rebounds, five assists, and three steals.
+He missed his first six three-pointers and finished 2 of 9 from that range.
+Further noted was his poor defensive performance and his seven turnovers.
+Nonetheless, he ended the series averaging 29.2 points, 8.8 rebounds and 5.6 assists, leading all players in points per game.
+Similar to the first two games, Kyrie Irving struggled and finished with 15 points on 5 of 16 shooting.
+With Dončić and Irving struggling early the Mavericks had no response.
+The Celtics had a 51–35 rebounding advantage and went 17 of 20 (85%) on their free throws line compared to the Mavericks' 7 of 13 (53.8%).